 BB&T Speaker Series in Political Economy, Free Markets, and Free Societies

-The Hobby Center for Public Policy invites you to attend the BB&T Speaker Series in Political Economy, Free Markets, and Free Societies.
+The Hobby School of Public Affairs invites you to attend the BB&T Speaker Series in Political Economy, Free Markets, and Free Societies.
 The BB&T Speaker Series convenes nationally renowned scholars and leading professionals to discuss timely policy and ethical issues.
 Lectures are free to the public.
 Lectures are co-sponsored by the Honors College's Phronesis program.
 Details about each individual lecture are below.

 April 7, 2015 at 9:30 am, Student Center Theater Room